How LLC Owners Save on Taxes in 2026

 Tax Planning Playbook for Freelance Graphic Designers and Web Developers: How to Reduce SE Tax, Deduct Equipment and Software, and Build a Tax-Efficient Creative Business

 Freelance graphic designers and web developers are among the most common self-employed professionals, and they are frequently undertaxed-planned.
 Most operate as sole proprietors, paying full self-employment tax on every dollar of net income and taking only the most obvious deductions.
-A graphic designer or web developer earning $80,000–$300,000 has access to powerful strategies: S-Corp election to reduce SE tax, home office deduction, equipment and software expensing, retirement plan contributions, and the full 20% QBI deduction.
+A graphic designer or web developer earning $80,000–$300,000 has access to powerful strategies: S-Corp election to reduce SE tax, home office deduction, equipment and software expensing, retirement plan contributions, and the full 23% QBI deduction (OBBBA increased from 20%).
 Critically, graphic designers and web developers are NOT classified as a “specified service trade or business” under IRC §199A — they can claim the full QBI deduction regardless of income level.
 This playbook covers every material tax issue specific to creative professionals in design and development.

 NOT SSTB

-Graphic designers and web developers are NOT classified as a "specified service trade or business" under IRC §199A — they can claim the full 20% QBI deduction on qualified business income regardless of income level, subject to the W-2 wages / qualified property limitation above the threshold ($197,300 single / $394,600 MFJ in 2026)
+Graphic designers and web developers are NOT classified as a "specified service trade or business" under IRC §199A — they can claim the full 23% QBI deduction (OBBBA increased from 20%) on qualified business income regardless of income level, subject to the W-2 wages / qualified property limitation above the threshold ($197,300 single / $394,600 MFJ in 2026)

 100%